-On Tuesday 13th all the students who sat the Leaving Cert Exams during the month of June can access their results.
-You can do this in two ways –
+Students who sat the Leaving Cert Exams during the month of June in any calendar year can access their results in two ways:

 - Go to the school and receive your results in paper format along with your fellow students

 - Using the candidate self-service portal you can access their results on line